shirblc/story-manager-ng2/README.md

 Built using the [angular-gulp](https://github.com/shirblc/angular-gulp) repo.

 Originally created as an AngularJS app (see [story-manager-ng1](https://github.com/shirblc/story-manager-ng1) and [story-manager-server-ng1](https://github.com/shirblc/story-manager-server-ng1)).
 Since AngularJS has now reached it's EOL, I've migrated the project to Angular (currently at version 13).

+## Desciption

+A story manager app for writers to keep track of their current stories and plotlines.
+It's currently possible to set a story's basic details and the basic details for each chapter within it.
+You can create as many stories as you like.

+The app utilises Angular for its build and the build tool Gulp for automated tasks.

 ## Requirements